Agbedeyisegun/3mtt-project/darey.io/linux-project/mini-project-working-with-function-and-arrays-in-shell-scripting/img/README.md

 - Step 9
 Screenshot of aws script checking the permission of the file, change so user can execute it, test the script without any arguement so it can trigger the code block that ensure arguement is provided, this script checked if the awscli is install, check the credentials, environments and arguement provision. i have to export the environment before it was able check for testing, production and local with the following cmd respectively `export AWS_PROFILE=testing`, `ll aws_environment_check`, `chmod u+x aws_environment_check`, `./aws_environment_check`, `./aws_environment_check testing`, `./aws_environment_check production` and `./aws_environment_check local`.
+The script also is added to the directory.

 ![command overview](img/step9-aws-chmod-export-bash.jpg)